morris/vanilla-todo/README.md

   propagated downwards through `update` functions.

 The data store is factored into a separate mount function (`TodoStore`).
-It only receives and dispatches events and encapsulates any data manipulation.
+It only receives and dispatches events, and encapsulates any data manipulation.

 Listening to and dispatching events is slightly verbose with standard APIs and certainly justifies introducing helpers.